 In this video, you will see how to take soil samples.
 This is the first step in the process to see if your land is affected by salt and if saline agriculture would be your solution.

-You can download the step by step instruction in the link below for an easy reference.
+You can download the step by step instruction by clicking the link below.

 Now you have collected your soil samples, we need to see if they are affected by salt.